How to Launch Your First Video Series

 - Quality – If you are looking to wow your audience with great detail and specificity, then don’t use a social platform that will significantly reduce the quality of your video.

 - Stories – Social pages tend to come with a “story” function these days.
-Often this is a good means of teasing snippets of your upcoming footage or telling the story behind your content.
+Often this is a good means of teasing your audience with snippets of your upcoming footage or telling the story behind your content.

 For a more extensive look into optimising your video’s search engine presence, take a look at our Video SEO Blog.